Riverside Park Restoration and Tending [FULL]

-Riverside Park, located on the west-bank bluffs of the Mississippi River just north of I-94, appears at first glance to be a quiet, typical neighborhood park.
-Given a closer look, though, the park reveals complex layers of historical and natural interest.
+At first glance, Riverside Park (located on the west-bank bluffs of the Mississippi River just north of I-94) appears to be a quiet, typical neighborhood park.
+Given a closer look, though, Riverside reveals complex layers of historical and natural interest.
 The 40-acre park is actually one of the oldest in the city.
-It is located on two levels, with the steep, wooded river bluff and its WPA-era stone stairs and walls separating the upper and lower areas.
+It is also a sort of split-level park, with a steep, wooded river bluff and WPA-era stone stairs and walls separating the upper and lower areas.

-In 2010, FMR partnered with the West Bank Community Coalition and Minneapolis Park & Recreation Board to begin the ecological restoration of special places within the park.
-In spring and summer 2012, FMR partnered with the Cedar Riverside Youth Council, engaging additional youth and connecting with a broader community of people about the project.
-Whether recent immigrants or longtime residents, students or restoration professionals, individuals, families or small groups many people from the neighborhood and from throughout the Mississippi River Gorge have contributed their time and talents to help restore this community gem.
+In 2010, FMR partnered with the West Bank Community Coalition and Minneapolis Park & Recreation Board to begin restoring and naturalizing special places within the park as part of the River Gorge Stewards program.
+Since, we've held 20 public and group restoration events at the site and over 300 people from the neighborhood and from throughout the Mississippi River Gorge have contributed their time and talents to help restore this community gem.

 Ready to register?

-Sorry, this event has reached capacity and registration is no longer being taken.
-If you would like to be notified of future Riverside Park and other restoration and education events in the Mississippi River Gorge, contact FMR Outreach & Volunteer Coordinator sue rich at firstname.lastname@example.org, or sign up for our twice-a-month e-newsletter, Mississippi Messages, by entering your email in the periwinkle box at right.
+If you'd like to be notified of future Riverside Park and other restoration and education events in the Mississippi River Gorge in Minneapolis and St. Paul, contact FMR Outreach & Volunteer Coordinator sue rich at firstname.lastname@example.org, or sign up for our twice-a-month e-newsletter, Mississippi Messages, by entering your email in the box at right.